ampproject/amphtml/extensions/amp-story-interactive/amp-story-interactive.md

 Response: No response necessary
 [/sourcecode]

 Backends need to be specified on the necessary components (binary-poll, poll, quiz), and can be deployed by publishers, tools or others.
-Available free-to-use backends are:

-- Google hosted: _coming soon_

-[tip type="note"]
-Before setting up a backend, consider if the already existing backends satisfy your requirements.
-[/tip]

 ## Attributes